pi-top/pi-top-4-Miniscreen/docs/more-info.rst

 This application is built upon the Luma library for communicating to the OLED device.

-In most cases, `pt-sys-oled` will play the startup animation once and then switch to a menu interface.
+In most cases, `pt-miniscreen` will play the startup animation once and then switch to a menu interface.

 The `MenuManager` deals with the core application functionality: